adamripley98/nalda/README.md

 - [ ] Get rid of any userId passing from frontend unless it is for comparing to backend userId
 - [ ] Styling on the emails sent by Nalda: Welcome, reset, and verify.
 - [ ] All emails sent should be placed into `sendEmail.js`
+- [ ] Email verify on account page should be below loading

 ## Features for next update